With precision math, exact-value numbers are used as given

 STRICT_TRANS_TABLES mode values)

-which includes both strict mode values and
+both strict mode values and

 If a number is inserted into an exact type column